avanigoyal-trc/CALGreen-analysis/README.md

 # T24 2022 CASE Modeling

+## Notes:

+- When making changes to the `root.pxt` file for any prototype, put this in a separate commit and make sure change is ovbious in the commit note.

 ## Current File Organization:

-- `0 - ModelKit Run` Folder contains files from Big Ladder needed to run modelkit and should serve as storing point for templates across all measures.
-Please copy the contents of this folder to create a modelkit folder for parameters/root files specific to a measure.
-    - Since each measure will have their own parameters and will want to separate out results, each measure will have a folder with their own developed modelkit folders, ie. `ModelKit Run - AllElectric` and `ModelKit Run - HPTE`
+- `framework` folder contains all folders and files needed to run ModelKit.
+        - If you need to create a new ModelKit run, please create a new folder in the `analysis` folder.
+        - `analysis` folder: contains all run files.
+Create cases in `cases.csv` and view results in `results.csv` here.
+        - `autosizing` folder: contains files needed for autosizing HVAC systems.
+        - `baselines` folder: contains csv files with parameters of baseline system (dependent on climate zone).
+        - `prototypes` folder: contains `root.pxt` files for prototypes that are shared.
+        - `templates` folder: contains template files that are shared.

 - `Prototypes` Folder contains current MidRise and HighRise prototype CBECC-Com files.

 - `Resources` Folder contains CBECC-Com Data Dictionary.

-- `Root Files` Folder
-     - This folder will be omitted and replaced with the `root files` folder [here](https://github.com/TRC-RTC/T24-2022-CASE-Modeling/tree/master/0%20-%20ModelKit%20Template/modelkit/root%20files).
-Keep root files here from prototypes that are common across all measures.